niravcodes/niravcodes.github.io/_posts/2020-02-09-making-mnsa-a-nepali-programming-language.md

 But then the night before a major demonstration of the project I was in such a rush because I had so many things to make and refine, that I broke all my rules and made a deal with the devil itself. _Oh mighty devil, oh accomplice of the photon, oh sinful chimera of chromium and nodejs, oh gods of chaos and asynchronicity, I implore you._

-Anyway, the results were incredibly.
+Anyway, the results were astounding.
 In about three hours, I had a perfectly working syntax-highlighting enabled (thanks again, CodeMirror), beautiful IDE for demonstration.
 It could compile and run the code and upload it to Arduino too (with some avrdude magic, of course).
 ElectronJS is incredibly fast and simple (for the developer, at least).
 Even though the reasons for hating ElectronJS are still valid, I got a new perspective by actually working on it, and I've added it into my toolbox.
 Thank you, ElectronJS, for taking me back to my childhood days of Visual Basic and RAD.

 ### The Arduino interface